Infrastructure

 The strength of our region depends on resilient, modern infrastructure that supports people, communities, and industries.
 MDD advances this work by aligning resources and investments for maximum regional impact.

-• Modernize Utilities & Broadband: Expanding broadband to 90% of the region, accelerating rural fiber deployment, and upgrading utilities to meet the needs of advanced manufacturing and electric vehicle growth.
+• Modernize Utilities & Broadband: Expanding broadband throughout the region, accelerating rural fiber deployment, and upgrading utilities to meet the needs of advanced manufacturing and electric vehicle growth.

-• Invest in Resilience & Infrastructure: From stormwater mitigation and clean energy microgrids to septic-to-sewer conversions, we are building infrastructure that protects communities and supports long-term sustainability.
+• Invest in Resilience & Infrastructure: From stormwater mitigation and clean energy microgrids to septic-to-sewer conversions, we support infrastructure that protects communities and supports long-term sustainability.

-• Strengthen Capital Access & Financing: Through partnerships like the AFN Network and MDD’s expanded grant office, we provide technical assistance and pooled financing to ensure communities can access the resources they need.
+• Strengthen Capital Access & Financing: Through partnerships like the AFN Network and MDD’s expanded grant office, we provide technical assistance to ensure communities can access the resources they need.

 By managing our natural, human, and manufactured resources wisely, we are building the foundation for a stronger, more resilient MidSouth.